01 of 05

 Most model locomotives have at least a headlight and backup light.
 Real locomotives often have much more.
 Lights serve many functions on a locomotive, from illuminating the path ahead and warning the public, to signaling other trains and providing a safe work area for the crew.

-Adding these extra lights to our models adds realism and interest.
+Adding these extra lights to models adds realism and interest.
 With today's DCC and Command Control systems, these lights can perform realistically and be controlled independently.

 Most DCC decoders can control a variety of lighting effects.
 From flashing strobes and Mars lights to modern ditch lights which flash in conjunction with the sounding of the horn, to marker and class lamps, even walkway and cab lighting.